ajgon/knowledge/privacy/always-on-openvpn-on-linux.md

-# Always on OpenVPN on Linux
+# "Always on" OpenVPN on Linux

 ## Install necessary packages